The Birth of Sunset Piano

-As word spread between neighbors, photos were sent via cell phones, and updates appeared on social media.
+As word spread, photos were sent via cell phones, and updates appeared on social media.
 Each night the audience grew exponentially.
 From a local blog to the cover of a weekly paper, public radio to the LA Times, the piano, once abandoned, now sparked the curiosity of thousands.
 Responding to a complaint, a code enforcement officer deemed it an unlawful encroachment on public land and gave Mauro ten days for its removal.
-With the final performance set for Valentine's Day, the piano was the talk of the town.
-Satellite trucks and TV crews reported live updates from each nightly performance, and the piano became an internet star.
+With the final performance set for Valentine's Day, satellite trucks and TV crews reported live updates from each nightly performance, and the piano became an internet star.

 Mauro never intended the show to last forever and from the outset planned a final performance with the piano set aflame.
-The piano had a rich history and was like a member of the family, but after a long life, a period of decline, and finally a couple of weeks in the fog, it had finally become unplayable, and a cremation was planned for the following day.
-In a solemn ceremony the piano was set ablaze.
+The piano had a rich history and was like a member of the family, but after a long life and a couple of weeks in the fog, it had finally become unplayable.
+In a solemn ceremony, the piano was set ablaze.
 Mauro ducked flames with a final musical improvisation, then everyone stood back to reflect in smoke and silence.

-What brought so many to see Sunset Piano?
 Was this a death with dignity or the desecration of a family heirloom?
-At what point does the passage of time render something beyond salvation?
 For many, the Sunset Piano was a serenade to humanity.
-It shook us out of routine to share an unforgettable experience as family, friends, neighbors, and community.
+It shook us out of routine to share an unforgettable experience as community.
 As was true for the piano, our days are also numbered.
-Realizing that time is fleeting brings a certain sadness, as well as the chance to revel in the true beauty of impermanence. - Lars Howlett
+Realizing that time is fleeting brings a certain sadness, as well as the chance to revel in the beauty of impermanence. - Lars Howlett

-Many themes surfaced during Opus 2.
+Many themes surfaced during the project.
 As our relationship with technology continues to evolve, we need to be reminded that the craft of the past should be cherished.
-Discarding priceless handmade instruments is a metaphor for the way we are endangering the habitat of whales and many other species, bringing them to the brink of extinction.
+Discarding priceless handmade instruments is a metaphor for the way we are endangering the habitat of whales, other creatures, and our own species.
 By rescuing pianos and promoting “piano culture”, the Sunset Piano project is about focussing on the beauty of the world we already have.

-By simply changing the context of a musical instrument, issues of environmental sustainability, the loss of fine hand craft to a digital future, music in schools and public places, and community all became very important to a great many people.
-Opus 2 was a fine example of how art can change the world. - Dean Mermell
+By simply changing the context of a musical instrument, issues of environmental sustainability, the loss of fine craft to a digital future, music in schools and public places, and community all became very important to a great many people.
+We clearly saw how art can change the world. - Dean Mermell

 It began slowly, with a furtive piano sighting here and there.
-But then grand pianos conspicuously began to appear throughout the city without notice, pulled by ropes on wheeled platforms by specially trained "piano ninjas".
+But then grand pianos conspicuously began to appear throughout the city, pulled by ropes on wheeled platforms by specially trained "piano ninjas".
 Professional musicians, singers, and poets were scheduled to perform at free cultural events.

-Pianos were brought to neighborhoods where some people have no home, let alone access to music.
-All kinds of city dwellers... music lovers, musicians, poets, dancers, and artists... gathered at piano happenings in both "sophisticated" and "unfashionable" parts of town to share their experiences of urban life.
+Pianos were brought to neighborhoods where many have no home, let alone access to music.
+Music lovers, musicians, poets, dancers, and artists gathered at piano happenings in both "sophisticated" and "unfashionable" parts of town to share their experiences of urban life.

-We also hosted several underground events in the city that are difficult to describe.
+We also hosted several “unauthorized” events in a condemned building that are difficult to describe.
 It was reminiscent of old school San Francisco, with a long tradition going back before even the Beats in North Beach.
-We hope to find ways to do more of these again.
+The best of these moments found their way into the film, of course.

-Sunset Piano marches (and rolls) onward in 2015.
-In these times of uncertainty and rapid change, we are proud and honored to be part of the cultural heritage of this great city.
+Sunset Piano rolls onward.
+In these times of uncertainty and rapid change, we are happy to be a joyful noise and part of the cultural heritage of this great city.
 Art, music, poetry and culture belong to everyone. -Dean Mermell